LQXshane/500c1face/AWS/tutorial_for_aws_ec2_instance.md

-#THANKS TO Qiuxuan Lin for the links and instruction
+#THANKS TO Qiuxuan Lin for the links and tips

 #Tutorial for set up EC2, you dont have to know this, it gives a brief explaination of what EC2 is made of.